SEO For Start-Ups: Budgeting and Forecasting

 3. Current SEO Investments

 What are you currently spending budget on?
 Is it SEMRUSH?
 A budget for VA’s?
 Link Building?
 Content Creation?
+Put it all in a spreadsheet like this one shown on the right.

 4. Baseline and Stretch Goals